gracle/gracle.github.io/_posts/2019-06-30-creating-a-post-for-your-jekyll-blog.md

 Let's take an example.
 I'm creating a post on June 30, 2019.
 My post name is "Creating a post for my Jkyll blog"

-I'm have to name it:
+I have to name it:

 		2019-06-30-creating-a-post-for-my-jekyll-blog.md

 Here I used .md file extension.
 Because md file is more readable than the html file.
-If html is more confortable for you, go for it.
+If html is more comfortable for you, go for it.
 Then we can add contents on it.

 Now, create a file in above format.
 You can use any of your favourite text editor.
 I'm using pluma as my text editor.